 Tap Routines and then the + icon (shown below, second left).
-Now tap the + to the right of 'When this happens' and choose Schedule from the four triggers.
+Now tap the + to the right of 'When this happens' and choose Schedule from the five triggers.

 Tap Select next to 'At Time' and pick when you want the light(s) to turn on.
 If you want this to repeat on certain days, tap Select next to Repeat and choose which days.
 Then tap Next at the top.